share

 Strangler application

-The application is being refactored incrementally.
+The application is being refactored incrementally with a strangler fig pattern.
 New features are developed as distinctive services.
 Meanwhile, the most crucial features are extracted from a monolith and implemented as microservices.

 The option should be considered in the following cases: